bryanzack/leaguesite/README.md

 # leaguesite
-Find recent match history of any League of Legends user https://league-site.herokuapp.com/
+Find recent match history of any League of Legends user given a region code and a username https://league-site.herokuapp.com/

 https://developer.riotgames.com/apis